An Overview of ChicagoNatureNOW!Chicago Nature Information

 I created my book and, now, this website as my contributions to you and to the world.
 They are works of love, not just in their creation but in their goal: to connect people with nature and to spark countless love affairs.
 Yet, these just doorways into the natural world.
 I invite you to cross the threshold, go outside, and explore.
 Be awed by nature’s beauty.
 Ponder its mysteries and delight in its wonder.
 And, if you do, you will surely fall into everlasting love.

 Even though I, and many restoration volunteers, have fallen in love Chicago nature, it isn’t enough.
 Many more people need to love it so that it can be restored to health.
 And because you can’t love and support something that you don’t know about, I created my coffee-table book and launched this website to introduce Chicagoans to the wonders of nature that exist right down the road.

-This website is powered by two sources.
-The first is a database that I began in 2003 to keep track of spectacular wildflower blooms for use in my photography.
+This website is powered by my one-of-a-kind proprietary database that I began in 2003 to keep track of spectacular wildflower blooms for use in my photography.
 Now, it is used as the information engine that drives ChicagoNatureNOW!.
-However, nature is unpredictable, and the database cannot tell us exactly each bloom will peak.
-This is why the second power source comes from our wonderful volunteer Nature Scouts, who venture throughout the wilds of Chicago every week to check what the database is suggesting and to bring you current information that you can rely on.

 Why These Preserves?

 Just like our national parks that showcase the natural wonders of the United States, I’ve chosen my own set of showcase preserves to best represent the natural history of the region known as Chicago Wilderness.
 It is an area formed by glaciers that receded about 13,000 years ago and is defined by its unique geology and habitats that extend around the lake from southeast Wisconsin into northwest Indiana.